dr-yst/org-x/dev-docs/progress.md

 - 🔄 Implementation of server-side filtering, sorting, and grouping functionality

 ### Frontend Development
-- 🔄 Implementation of headline list view component
+- 🔄 Implementation of basic task list view component
-- 🔄 Implementation of filtering and organization features
+- 🔄 Implementation of simple filtering functionality
 - 🔄 Construction of basic frontend UI components
-- 🔄 Implementation of multi-view tab system
+- ⬜ Implementation of multi-view tab system (deferred to post-MVP)
-- 🔄 Implementation of sidebar-based filtering system
+- ⬜ Implementation of sidebar-based filtering system (deferred to post-MVP)
-- 🔄 Implementation of multi-criteria sorting UI
+- ⬜ Implementation of multi-criteria sorting UI (deferred to post-MVP)
-- 🔄 Implementation of flexible grouping UI
+- ⬜ Implementation of flexible grouping UI (deferred to post-MVP)
-- 🔄 Implementation of settings screen
+- ⬜ Implementation of settings screen (deferred to post-MVP)
-- 🔄 Implementation of custom variable definitions for display modes
+- ⬜ Implementation of custom variable definitions for display modes (deferred to post-MVP)

 ## Unstarted Items